zahsa/vehicle-car-detection/README.md

 Color categorization of cars

-Car dataset can be found here: https://drive.google.com/open?id=1H_z02pDOMTbpRSrG7vJIo7oRHG-Fep3R
+Car dataset for this task can be found here: https://drive.google.com/open?id=1H_z02pDOMTbpRSrG7vJIo7oRHG-Fep3R